 In his book on church discipline, James Crumpton divided discipline into constructive church discipline, corrective church discipline, and punitive church discipline, and he said that constructive church discipline begins with care in receiving members.

 “A very important measure in constructive church discipline is that of exercising care in receiving members into the church.
 The devil could tuck his horns behind his ears, walk down the aisle of the average church, ask for membership, and be received without one dissenting vote. ...
 To bring the person seeking membership in one of the local churches of our Lord Jesus Christ face to face with what church membership really means is for his good, the good of the church, and the glory of the Saviour.
 Many churches receive members, never telling them that they have a covenant.
 With too many of our day, church membership has degenerated into a trivial ceremony that has absolutely no place of value or lasting interest in their lives.
 Folk by the hundreds and thousands join the church yet never support it with their testimony, time, money, talents, presence, influence, labor, or prayers.
-Therefore, the purpose of constructive church discipline is to so change this sad state of affairs that being a church member will really have a vital meaning” (James Crumpton, New Testament Church Discipline) which is a free eBook at www.wayoflife.org.
+Therefore, the purpose of constructive church discipline is to so change this sad state of affairs that being a church member will really have a vital meaning” (James Crumpton, New Testament Church Discipline).

 Charles Spurgeon’s Care in Receiving Members